sixtusg/contempo-note-passing/README.md

 Run the binary provided in the release in terminal, (Windows: `contempo-note-passing.exe`, Unix: `./contempo-note-passing`) and enter server host, port and type in the provided prompts.

 ## Goals
-Goals are subject to change.
+Goals are subject to change and listed in order of urgency.

 * Add basic functionality [X]
-* Make the code look good [five years]
 * Add nicknames [X]
+* Add functional TUI using Termui [ ]
 * Add formatting [ ]
   * Colours in nicknames [ ]
   * Timestamps with messages [ ]